HCaldwell95/caldwell-cosmetics-full-stack/README.md

 ## Structure

-Having a well-organized project structure facilitates a logical development process and ensures that sprint tasks can be efficiently tracked.
+Having a well-organised project structure facilitates a logical development process and ensures that sprint tasks can be efficiently tracked.
 The project is divided into applications to manage different functionalities and database tables to systematically store user data.

 ### Project Applications